 Ad is from the July 23, 1905 Telegram.

 In 1911 the store moved a block south to a larger location in the Shelton Building (1900) at 901 Houston Street.
 A third story had been added to the building in 1910.
 The building later housed Hogan Office Supply and now FedEx Office.
 (Top photo from University of Texas at Arlington Library.)

 The east side of Houston Street became bargain central for shoppers.
 Other bargain stores were McCrory’s (at 401 Houston where the Westbrook is today), F. W. Woolworth at 501 Houston, and W. T. Grant at 611 Houston.

 Full-page ad is from the August 7, 1919 Star-Telegram.
 Boy’s moleskin pants 50 cents, Mary Jane pumps $1.25, boy’s suit with Peter Pan collar, silk cord, and tassels $1.98.

 Fast-forward twenty-five years and scooch back north three blocks.
-In 1936 the Kress company built a fine new store at 605 Houston/604 Main.
+In 1936 the Kress company opened a fine new store at 605 Houston/604 Main.
 S. H. Kress wanted his buildings to be viewed as public art.
 The new Fort Worth building, like more than fifty other Kress buildings, was designed in art deco style by Kress head architect Edward F. Sibbert.
 The Fort Worth building, like several other surviving Kress buildings, is listed on the National Register.

 The store opened for public inspection on August 14, 1936, although, as with the new Montgomery Ward store on West 7th Street in 1924, nothing was sold on opening day.
 On August 13 the Star-Telegram wrote that only the Kress stores in New York and Nashville could rival the Fort Worth store.
 The Fort Worth store featured the latest in air-conditioning, lighting, and ventilation.
 Interior materials included marble from Italy and zebrawood from Africa.
 Solid bronze was used for doors, stair railings, and other decorative metalwork.

 In the August 13 Star-Telegram Texas Electric Service Company swooned over the Kress Building’s air-conditioning and modern lighting.